Skip to content

 Industrial Revolution

-• Industrial RevolutionIn 1799, French envoy Louis-Guillaume Otto announced that France had entered the race to industrialise.
-This marked the earliest recorded use of the phrase…
+• Industrial RevolutionIn 1799, a French envoy named Louis-Guillaume Otto wrote that France had entered the race to industrialise, and in doing so he left behind the earliest…

 • Cotton-spinning machineryThe spinning wheel appeared in the Islamic world by 1030.
 It traveled to China by 1090 and reached Europe and India during the 13th century.